fabiantoth/streamdb/README.md

 If you are unsure, best to test generating a few test collections/models to get the idea around naming if you want to manually create your files.

-You may of course edit and modify or add routes/middleware as you wish (just keep them all in the same file).
-These are all simple Express router files, check out their documentation for customizing and handling this part.

-These files are simple ON PURPOSE, built with familiar Express framework and left for you to do with as you please.

 ### Starter Collection Routes: